Info Source: Canada Revenue Agency

 Tax Services and Processing

 We give taxpayers access to accurate and timely information they need to comply with Canada's tax laws by modernizing our services, including expanding our digital services and enhancing our telephone platform, making it easier for taxpayers to meet their tax obligations.
-In addition to the individual returns program, we register businesses for a business number and administer T2, T3, GST/HST, excise, and other levies programs.
+We register businesses for a business number and administer T2, T3, GST/HST, excise, rebates, and other levies programs.
 We help businesses and individuals to voluntarily comply with Canada's tax laws by processing their information and payments as quickly and accurately as possible and telling them the results of their assessment or reassessment.

 Charities

 We administer a national program for the regulation of charities and other qualified donees.
-We are responsible for activities that span the full spectrum of the compliance continuum including reviewing applications for registration, processing annual charity returns, filing enforcement, and audits.
+We are responsible for activities that span the full spectrum of the compliance continuum, including reviewing applications for registration, processing charity returns, and other compliance activities.
 We also develop educational products/aids, organize information sessions and consultations, and maintain client accounts.
-We promote compliance with the income tax legislation by ensuring only eligible organizations are registered, informing registered charities and other qualified donees of their obligations under the law, sharing charity information with the public, detecting and addressing non-compliance using a range of corrective measures, and providing client-centric service.
+We promote compliance with the income tax legislation by informing registered charities and other qualified donees, as well as applicants for those statuses, of their obligations under the law, sharing charity information with the public, detecting and addressing non-compliance using a range of corrective measures, and providing client-centric service.
 This work safeguards the interests of taxpayer donors and Canadians, and contributes to public trust in the charitable sector and the Canada Revenue Agency.

 Registered Plans